 For the first time in school history, UMass Boston defeated every team in the conference during the season, and earned their first ever victory over Keene State and first regular-season win against Eastern Connecticut State University.

-Zombeck picked up her third career Little East Conference Coach of the Year Award at the end of the regular season and coached the program’s first ever All-American and Little East Conference Offensive Player of the Year in Krista Ledin.
+Zombeck picked up her third career Little East Conference Coach of the Year Award at the end of the regular season and coached the program’s first ever All-American and Little East Conference Offensive Player of the Year in Krista Ledin '15.

-During her eight seasons, Zombeck has coached multiple all-conference and all-region honorees, and has led the Beacons to the conference tournament every single season since 2008.
+During her first decade as head coach, Zombeck has coached multiple all-conference and all-region honorees, and has led the Beacons to the conference tournament every single season since 2008.

 In 2010, she made history by leading UMass into their first conference tournament final after upsetting the first-seeded Warriors of Eastern Connecticut State in penalty-kicks.
 UMass also made conference tournament history by becoming the first fourth-seed to ever advance to the championship round.